 Auburn University at Montgomery should be your choice.
-Nationally acclaimed, with low tuition costs, and committed to student success, AUM is now providing NEW FRESHMEN FOR SPRING AND SUMMER A FREE LAPTOP!
-INQUIRE NOW!
+Nationally acclaimed, with low tuition costs, and committed to student success.

 Why?
 Because every day, we help people like you unlock your potential and achieve your goals.
 But you have a bunch of colleges to choose from, so why us?